geekleteam/FR1_team_Hackathon_1/backend/README.md

-# Django Project Setup Guide
+# Flask Project Setup Guide

 This guide will help you get your Django project up and running on your local development environment.